stackforge/tripleo-ansible/README.rst

  * ssh_timeout - This value, defaulted to 900 [seconds], is the maximum
    amount of time that the post-rebuild ssh connection test will wait for before proceeding.
+ * pre_hook_command - This, when set to a command, such as /bin/date,
+   will execute that command on the host where the playbook is run before starting any jobs.
+ * post_hook_command - Similar to the pre_hook_command variable, when
+   defined, will execute upon the completion of the upgrade job.